MHBalsmeier/GAME_archived/README.md

 ### Build and install

-## Running the model

-See handbook.
+For further information see the handbook.